How to Successfully Run a Wellness Bingo Challenge: The Complete Implementation Playbook

 Create Multiple Ways to Win .png

-Design layered victories such as:
+Design layered victories using gamification principles such as:

 • The first person to complete any line gets announced as an early winner.